omgitstom/api-guidelines/Guidelines.md

 Standard HTTP Status Codes MUST be used; see the HTTP Status Code definitions for more information.

 ### 7.12 Client library optional
-Developers MUST be able to develop on a wide variety of platforms and languages, such as Windows, macOS, Linux, C#, Python, Node.js, and Ruby.
+Developers MUST be able to develop on a wide variety of platforms and languages.
+Languages such as Windows, macOS, Linux, C#, Python, Node.js, and Ruby.
+Platforms like desktop, browser, native mobile, and devices.

-Services SHOULD be able to be accessed from simple HTTP tools such as curl without significant effort.
+Services SHOULD be able to be accessed from simple HTTP tools such as cURL or httpie without significant effort.

-Service developer portals SHOULD provide the equivalent of "Get Developer Token" to facilitate experimentation and curl support.
+Service developer portals SHOULD provide the equivalent of "Get Developer Token", or "Personal Access Token" to facilitate experimentation and curl support.

 ## 8 CORS
 Services compliant with the Okta REST API Guidelines MUST support [CORS (Cross Origin Resource Sharing)][cors].
-Services SHOULD support an allowed origin of CORS * and enforce authorization through valid OAuth tokens.
+Services SHOULD support an allowed origin of CORS * and enforce authorization through valid OAuth 2.0 tokens.
-Services SHOULD NOT support user credentials with origin validation.
+Services MUST NOT support user credentials with origin validation.

-There MAY be exceptions for special cases.
+There MAY be exceptions for special cases, for example, services that aren't intended for browsers.

 ### 8.1 Client guidance
 Web developers usually don't need to do anything special to take advantage of CORS.
 All of the handshake steps happen invisibly as part of the standard XMLHttpRequest calls they make.

-Many other platforms, such as .NET, have integrated support for CORS.

 #### 8.1.1 Avoiding preflight
 Because the CORS protocol can trigger preflight requests that add additional round trips to the server, performance-critical apps might be interested in avoiding them.
 The spirit behind CORS is to avoid preflight for any simple cross-domain requests that old non-CORS-capable browsers were able to make.
 All other requests require preflight.

-A request is "simple" and avoids preflight if its method is GET, HEAD or POST, and if it doesn't contain any request headers besides Accept, Accept-Language and Content-Language.
-For POST requests, the Content-Type header is also allowed, but only if its value is "application/x-www-form-urlencoded," "multipart/form-data" or "text/plain."
-For any other headers or values, a preflight request will happen.
+A request can be "simple" and avoids preflight.
+For more information about the requirements, see MDN's [reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Simple_requests)

 ### 8.2 Service guidance

+Even though the Okta Service code base has a CORS framework to alleviate individual services from implementing the guidelines below, the guidelines are still useful for other services or acquisitions.

  At minimum, services MUST:
 - Understand the Origin request header that browsers send on cross-domain requests, and the Access-Control-Request-Method request header that they send on preflight OPTIONS requests that check for access.
 - If the Origin header is present in a request: